Trauma-Informed Parenting

 • better recognize nervous system, developmental, and trauma responses,

-• appreciate attachment as a relational practice, and
+• appreciate attachment as an ongoing practice, and

 • feel equipped to offer co-regulation to children.